cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/-tech-services--pc-refresh-checklist-tech-services-support-.md

 --First Name, Last intial<!--LastName-->

 ## Steps
 - [ ] Talking to user about backing up their computers.
 Send message "your computer is on this years PC refresh.
-When would be a goo time to have it swapped out?
+When would be a good time to have it swapped out?
 Do you have any special software?"
 - [ ] Recommend user to export all bookmarks and store on OneDrive>Documents folder
 - [ ] Recommend user to screen shot their ex, Quick Access favorites folder, desktop files layouts, pinned applications on desktop
 - [ ] Store other OneDrive>Documents folder